 By putting these parameters in two above formula, we can calculate turns primary number of turns.

-Hence Npri = 3.2 But we cannot use fractional turns.
-So we need to round off primary turns calculated value into nearest whole number 3.
-The nearest possible whole number is 3. primary number of turns for ferrite core is 3.
-But before that we need check either for Npri = 3 Bmax is within acceptable range or not.
-As I have mentioned above the acceptable range for Bmaz is 1300-2000G.
-But the question is why we need to check the value of Bmax again?
-Because we adjust the value of primary turns from 3.2 to 3.
-So let’s calculate value of Bmax for Npri = 3 by using above forumla.
+Hence Npri = 3.2, but we cannot use fractional turns.
+So we need to round off the calculated value of primary turns to the nearest whole number, which is 3.
+The primary number of turns for the ferrite core is 3.
+However, before that, we need to check whether for Npri = 3, Bmax is within the acceptable range or not.
+As mentioned above, the acceptable range for Bmax is 1300-2000G.
+But the question is, why do we need to check the value of Bmax again?
+This is because we adjusted the value of primary turns from 3.2 to 3.
+So let’s calculate the value of Bmax for Npri = 3 using the above formula.

 Bmax = Vin * 10^8 / 4 * f * Npri * Ac